< Facial muscles >

-Even though it’s not depicted in the Fig. 4-52, both the tympanic membrane and promontory bulge into the tympanic cavity.
+Even though it is not depicted in Fig. 4-52, both the tympanic membrane and promontory bulge into the tympanic cavity.
 As a result, the tympanic cavity is actually a biconcave disc like a red blood cell.

 Fig. 4-53.
 Tympanic cavity, its connections.

 Strangely, a branch of VII enters and exits the tympanic cavity.
 Since this nerve is the only “cord”-like structure in the “tympanic” cavity, it is called “chorda tympani” (Figs. 3-35, 4-27).
-It runs medial to the malleus (Fig. 4-52).
+It runs between the malleus and the incus (Figs. 4-51,52).

 Fig. 4-54.
 General form of bony and membranous labyrinths.

 The bony labyrinth is a complex canal found in the temporal bone.
 The bony labyrinth surrounds membranous labyrinth like a tunnel encircling an oil pipe.
 Bony labyrinth contains perilymph, and membranous labyrinth contains endolymph.
 The bony and membranous labyrinths are characteristic feature of the internal ear (Fig. 4-56).

 Fig. 4-55.
 Bony and membranous labyrinths of cochlea.

-Cochlea (a bony labyrinth) is divided into the scala vestibuli and scala tympani by the cochlear duct (a membranous labyrinth).
-Unlike the above simplified figure, the actual cochlea is spiral in form, like a snail’s shell.
+Cochlea (bony labyrinth) is divided into the scala vestibuli and scala tympani by the cochlear duct (membranous labyrinth).
 The two scalas containing perilymph are separated unlike the general form (Fig. 4-54).

 An easy way to remember two scalas is introduced in this comics, showing capital letters V (scala Vestibuli) and T (scala Tympani).

-In Fig. 4-55, the oval window pushed by the stapes creates the flow of perilymph in the scala vestibuli and scala tympani, which finally produces the flow of endolymph in the intervening cochlear duct.
-In the cochlear duct, the flow of endolymph stimulates receptor; the stimulus then proceeds to the brain through the cochlear nerve, a large part of VIII (vestibulocochlear nerve).
+In Fig. 4-55, the oval window pushed by the stapes creates the vibration of perilymph in the scala vestibuli and scala tympani, which finally produces the vibration of endolymph in the intervening cochlear duct.
+In the cochlear duct, the vibration of endolymph stimulates receptor; the impulse then proceeds to the brain through the cochlear nerve, a large part of VIII (vestibulocochlear nerve).

 The end of the scala tympani is the round window of the tympanic cavity (Figs. 4-52,55).
 The round window is flexible.
 If the round window were rigid, the stapes would push the oval window and perilymph at a lesser degree, lowering the hearing ability.
 Perilymph, which is liquid, is not as compressible as air.

 Fig. 4-56.
-Bony and membranous labyrinths of vestibule.
+Bony and membranous labyrinths of vestibule, cochlea.

 Another bony labyrinth is the vestibule, which envelops two membranous labyrinths, the globular saccule and the oval utricle.

 The “vestibule” is the origin of the term scala “vestibuli” which is connected to it.
-The scala “tympani” originates from the adjacent “tympanic” cavity.
+The scala “tympani” originates from the adjacent “tympanic” cavity (Fig. 4-55).

-When a car accelerates forward, the endolymph inside the saccule and utricle of the rider flows backward.
-The flow stimulates a receptor; the stimulus proceeds to the brain by way of the vestibular nerve, a small part of VIII.
-Consequently, the rider notices the acceleration even with his/her eyes closed.
+Endolymph inside the saccule and utricle flows to stimulate receptor; the impulse proceeds to the brain by way of the vestibular nerve, a small part of VIII.
+Surely, the “vestibular” nerve starts at the “vestibule” in the internal ear (Fig. 4-56).

-The saccule and utricle also sense the inclination of the head.
+The saccule and utricle also sense the inclination of the head (Fig. 4-56).
+Even with one’s eyes closed, one knows the inclination status of one’s head.
 For sensing the inclination, gravity matters rather than inertia.
-Even with one’s eyes closed, one knows the inclination status of one’s head.

-The remaining bony labyrinth (semicircular canal) resembles its membranous labyrinth (semicircular duct) just like the general form (Fig. 4-54).
+The remaining bony labyrinth (semicircular canal) resembles its membranous labyrinth (semicircular duct) just like the general form (Figs. 4-54,56).
 The semicircular canal and duct are structures of the bone and soft tissue, respectively, similar to the nasolacrimal canal and duct (Fig. 4-42).

-When the body spins, endolymph in the semicircular duct flows in the opposite direction due to inertia.
-The endolymph stimulates receptor; we then feel the body spinning.
+When the body spins, endolymph in the semicircular duct flows in the opposite direction (Fig. 4-56).
+The endolymph stimulates receptor; he/she then feels the body spinning.
 The vestibular nerve is also responsible for the sensation.

-There are three semicircular ducts and each of them is mutually right-angled, so we can sense the body rotation in all directions.
+There are three semicircular ducts and each of them is mutually right-angled.

 The sense from the saccule, utricle, and semicircular ducts are essential for the body equilibrium.